VCD Unit 1 AOS 2

 Mary Blair, cover illustration "I Can Fly," 1950, gouache.
 (Courtesy Penguin Random House LLC / Eric Carle Museum of Picture Book Art) - (Retrieved from http://www.wbur.org/ artery/2016/ 02/15/mary-blair)

 Collect a range of children's book illustration pictures by the artists shown above.
 If you want, you can broaden your search by looking for any 1950-60s children's book illustrations.
 However we have to ensure that the pictures we find continue to emphasise, shape, colour and line.
 Do not use pictures that emphasise form or tone.
 That is another kind of illustration.
 Paste the pictures in and don't forget to reference them.

-Next, begin to annotate them analysing why they are a good choice for this topic.
-What design elements or principles do they emphasise? continue your analysis by making some swatches of the colours used, hand drawing the shapes and type forms.
-This will get you to interact with the stimulus you have found.
+Next, identify the dominant design elements and principles.
+Describe them and discuss how they are used together.
+Continue your analysis by making some swatches of the colours used, hand drawing the shapes and type forms.
+This will get you to interact with the stimulus you found.

 Create 2 to 3 pages of research.

 Choose one image from one of the artists shown above, that demonstrates strong and clear emphasis of some design elements and principles.
 Print it or place it in a Word file and then answer the following questions:

 - Describe the use of shape in the illustration.